kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

       * cp /opt/ELSM/Files/conf.cfg /opt/ELSM/Server/ECO/conf.cfg

       That should do it.

+IF YOUR A NEW USER STARTE HERE OK.
+YOU DON'T NEED THE TOP STUFF.

 YOU NEVER WANT TO RUN THIS AS ROOT USER...
 IT WILL BREAK 100% OF THE TIME.